agriuseatstweets/gut/README.md

 Processes and analyses tweets

 ## structure
-'main.py' contains all parameters, 'MAIN.sh' is the main script.
+'main.py' contains all parameters. assumes tokens for accessing the GCS and the Google Sheet are provided via the path specified in 'main.py'

 ## descriptives
 descriptives have the following properties: